Though he might not share the family name, Colin Pohlman plans to keep Flanagan’s legacy alive.

 “They wanted some type of past to still be indicated while I was here,” said Pohlman.
 “Mostly it is -- I’m not changing the name, there are all kinds of relics of Pat Flanagan’s that are still here.”

 Pohlman said he was already very familiar with the pub because of his family’s close relationship with the Flanagans.

 “My uncle was a firefighter and he had his wake here when he died,” said Pohlman.

-Under the new ownership, the bar will receive some much needed TLC.
+Under the new ownership, the bar will receive some much needed upgrades.
 Pohlman has already tackled various improvements, which include purchasing a new jukebox, replacing the awning out front and landscaping around the property.

 You can also expect to see new additions to the food menu and a wider variety of both beer and liquor.
 Pohlman has already been meeting with distributors during the month he has been running the place.

 Pohlman plans to keep Warped Wing on tap, but also hopes to include other Ohio breweries like Elevator from Columbus and Rhinegeist from Cincinnati.